Lifted Model Checking for Relational MDPs: Related work

 To mitigate the state explosion problem in model checking, several \textit{grouping} techniques have been proposed.
-Different from our work, the following methods exploit other types of symmetries instead of relational structures. \textit{Symbolic model checking} \citep{McMillan1993} is a form of model checking that symbolically represents the state space and the set of states in which a formula holds.
-Symbolic model checking is often implemented using BDDs that are Boolean formulas in canonical form, in which isomorphic subformulas are shared, to allow efficient operations on the sets of states that they represent.
-Symbolic model checking have been first used for model-checking of plain non probabilistic finite state systems~\citep{McMillan1993}.
-It has been adapted to the probabilistic case in~\citep{Prism:2011}.
-But contrary to our algorithm, this symbolic methods only apply to finite state MDPs.
-Another method to mitigate the state explosion problem is \textit{abstraction-refinement}.
-This method performs successively abstractions by partitioning the state space into \textit{regions}, and the model checking algorithms handle regions instead of individual states~\citep{AbstractionRefinement:2007,symbolicAbstractionRefinement:2008}.
-These techniques focus on grouping states into regions that have similar local properties but they are usually abstractions that are not exact as the states in a region can have different dynamics (future evaluations).
-Similarly, \citet{Marthi2007} uses \textit{abstract MDP} to aggregate not only states but also actions by exploiting the temporal dependency of actions.
-In addition, \textit{game-based abstraction} techniques construct abstractions of MDPs, by merging concrete transitions into abstract transitions \citep{KATTENBELT20085}.
-Different from our work, the abstractions approximate upper and lower bounds instead of exact values.
+Different from our work, the following methods exploit various types of symmetries other than relational structures. \textit{Symbolic model checking}~\citep{McMillan1993} is a form of model checking that symbolically represents the state space and the set of states in which a formula holds.
+Symbolic model checking is often implemented using BDDs that are Boolean formulae in canonical form, in which isomorphic subformulae are shared, to allow efficient operations on the sets of states that they represent.
+Symbolic model checking has been first used for model checking of plain non-probabilistic finite state systems~\citep{McMillan1993}, then later adapted to the probabilistic case in~\citet{tutorialPRISM}.
+Contrary to our algorithm, these symbolic methods only apply to finite state MDPs.
+Another method to mitigate the state explosion problem is \textit{abstraction-refinement}, which successively generates abstractions by partitioning the state space into \textit{regions}.
+Therefore, the model checking algorithms handle regions instead of individual states~\citep{AbstractionRefinement:2007,symbolicAbstractionRefinement:2008}.
+These techniques focus on grouping states into regions which have similar local properties but such regions are usually not exact as the states in a region can have different dynamics and future evaluations.
+Similarly,~\citet{Marthi2007} uses \textit{abstract MDP} to aggregate not only states but also actions by exploiting the temporal dependency of actions.
+In addition, \textit{game-based abstraction} techniques construct abstractions of MDPs by merging concrete transitions into abstract transitions~\citep{KATTENBELT20085}.
+Different from our work, for the abstractions, they calculate approximate upper and lower bounds instead of exact values.